SUMMARY HIGHLIGHTS

 Visit a Museum

-Hakone is home to a few interesting museums, none more popular perhaps than the Hakone Open-Air Museum.
-It’s a sprawling museum compound with a lovely sculpture garden and various indoor and outdoor exhibits.
-Key features include the Picasso Exhibition Hall and soft art installations that kids can interact with.
+Hakone is home to a few interesting museums, none more popular perhaps than the spectacular Hakone Open-Air Museum.
+It’s a sprawling museum compound with a lovely sculpture garden and various indoor and outdoor exhibits showcasing works by famous artists like Pablo Picasso, Henry Moore, and Joan Miro.

-The aforementioned Narukawa Museum has a few art exhibits but it’s more interesting for its panoramic view of the lake and Mount Fuji.
+The Hakone Open-Air Museum is the most popular, but there are a few other museums you can visit in the area.
+The aforementioned Narukawa Museum has a few art exhibits, but it’s more interesting for its panoramic view of the lake and Mount Fuji.
 Other notable museums include the Pola Museum, the Okada Museum, the Hakone Museum of Art, and the Venetian Glass Museum.

 You can get a discount on admission to the Open-Air Museum and other select attractions with the Hakone Free Pass.

-That striking vermilion torii gate on Lake Ashinoko has probably been photographed millions of times but it’s just one part of Hakone Shrine, a Shinto shrine nestled in the woods of Moto-Hakone.
+Hakone has its fair share of temples and shrines.
+None is more popular than Hakone Shrine, a Shinto shrine nestled in the woods of Moto-Hakone.
+That striking vermilion torii gate on Lake Ashinoko has probably been photographed millions of times, but it’s just one part of the shrine complex.

 This is what the torii gate looks like from the other side.
 As you can see, there’s a long line of people waiting to get their patent torii gate selfie.